 73758-03 INSPECTION RESOURCE ESTIMATE

-Completion of this IP for functional design, qualification, and PST/IST programs for pumps, valves, and dynamic restraints is expected to take hours of direct inspection effort on average for each inspection specified in Appendices A to D. The inspection resource estimate might increase where the inspection scope is expanded based on the results of the inspection sample or operating experience at other nuclear power plants.
+Completion of this IP for functional design, qualification, and PST/IST programs for pumps, valves, and dynamic restraints is expected to take 120 hours of direct inspection effort on average for each inspection specified in Appendices A to D if the programs are well developed and implemented.
+The inspection resource estimate might increase where the inspection scope is expanded based on the results of the inspection sample, or adverse operating experience is identified at other nuclear power plants, or issues are identified related to program development and implementation.
 As discussed in Appendix A to this IP, the inspection resource estimate might increase for the program review inspection where it is determined that a complete review of the design basis requirements and operating conditions for all safety-related pumps, valves, or dynamic restraints is appropriate for the prototype plant of a new nuclear power plant design.

 73758-04 PROCEDURE COMPLETION